Billy Weepu: Manly Sea Eagles

 He was then scouted by Manly and joined the club in 1994.
 He went on to play 13 first grade games for the club in 1995 and 1997 as well as becoming a regular in reserve grade.

 He was regarded as one of the heaviest players to play in the Australian competition.

 Return to New Zealand

 Weepu played for both Wellington and Taranaki in the 1999 National Provincial Competition, becoming the subject of a NZRL appeal.
 Along with fellow Wellington prop, Tino Brown, Weepu was later ruled ineligible to play for the Taranaki Sharks.

 With the start of the Bartercard Cup in 2000 Weepu was part of the Wainuiomata Lions side that participated in the first two seasons.

 In 2002, with the demise of the Lions, he moved to the Central Falcons.

 Representative career

 Weepu was selected for the Junior Kiwis in 1994.

 In 2000 Weepu represented New Zealand Māori.

-In 2015 Weepu played for the New Zealand Parliamentary rugby team that played in the United Kingdom for Parliamentary World Cup.